 6’4”, 275 (1943-2023) pro wrestling: 1970-87

 Teenage Wayne Coleman was a bodybuilder and a devout Christian, and he traveled as a preacher, incorporating strength feats into his sermons.
 In the late ’60s, he trained with Arnold Schwarzenegger in the original Gold’s Gym in Venice, California.
-According to his autobiography, around that time he hit a personal best bench press of 605 lbs.
-(274.4 kg.), which was very near the world record then.
+According to his autobiography, around that time he hit a personal best bench press of 605 pounds (274.4 kg.), which was very near the world record then, and especially remarkable for someone with such long arms.
 In the photo above he’s holding up a bench press of nearly that amount (585 lbs.) while Arnold and Franco Columbu spot him.
 Did he get it?
+Was he just posing for the camera?
 Observers, including Dave Draper, claimed he was the strongest bench presser in Gold’s Gym then.

 8. JOHN CENA